acrolinx/platform-api/README.md

 More on the contents of these headers in the individual topics.
 In general make sure that all requests to the Acrolinx Platform API are containing these headers.
-Use Cases
-Make sure that you actually need to use the API directly.
+Use Cases make sure that you actually need to use the API directly.
 We have SDKs and ready made integrations.
 More information you can find here.

 ## Authentication